CloudAstro/MicroHack/03-developer-productivity-developer-velocity/5-Moving-a-containerised-app-to-PaaS-serverless/README.md

 Benefits

-- HTTP traffic
-- Event-driven processing
-- CPU or memory load
+- CPU or memory load managed better
-- Any KEDA-supported scaler
 - Priceless
 - Container runs with no requirements, simple and easy (create image and run it automatically no requirement)